Spokane Home Price Forecast: The Next 12 Months

 What the Most Recent Data Tells Us

-Inventory Is Rising — But Still Balanced
+Inventory Is Rising — But Spokane Remains a Seller’s Market

 Spokane Home Price Forecast: The Next 12 Months